venekamp/nowfap-portal/README.md

 | ---------- | ----------- |
 apache       | The portal is build with Apache. |
 auth_mellon  | Install and configure an Apache module for external SAML Authentication. |
+certificate  | Obtain or create a self signed certificate and install it. |
 comanage     | COmanage provides a portal in which the use case are implemented. |
 common       | A number of command task, like package installation. |
 ldap         | LDAP is used to store attributes (ASP, OTP, SSH Pub key, etc) collected by COmanage. |